ltgcgo/docs/src/ltgc/aup.md

 # Acceptable Usage Policy
-*As of 6th Oct 2023, these terms are not yet in effect.*
+*These terms do not yet have legal liabilities, however they are enforced.*

 <u>Underlined</u> terms should have definitions available in the *Definitions* section.